xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 path.

-Service End Points can be located on the Access Routers for Flat Services or at both the Access and ABR routersfor Hierarchical Services.
+Service End Points can be located on the Access Routers for Flat Services or at both the Access and ABR routers for Hierarchical Services.
 The SR-TE Policy Data Plane in the case of Service End Point co-located with the Access router was described in Figure 5.